-What Is the New Jersey Statute of Limitations for Auto Accidents?
+What Is the New Jersey Statute of Limitations for Personal Injury Claims?

 If you or your loved one was hurt in an auto accident in New Jersey, you must initiate any legal action within two years of the date of the crash.

 In other words, you will not get a chance to have your day in court.
 You will be denied access to financial compensation that may have otherwise been offered.
 Protect your rights: contact an experienced New Jersey car accident lawyer immediately after a crash.

-Can You Extend the New Jersey Statute of Limitations?
+Can You Extend the New Jersey Personal Injury Statute of Limitations?

 While New Jersey has a strict two-year statute of limitations for auto accident injury claims, there are some limited exceptions to the rule.